onap/oom-offline-installer/ansible/application/README.md

 Installer supports optional custom pre and post install roles.
 Custom roles' code folders are placed into this directory at packaging time and names of those folders shall be configured in application_configuration.yml with variable `application_pre_install_role` and `application_post_install_role`.
-Note that these directory names must correspond to those configured in APP_CONFIGURATION inside package.conf during package build time.

 Example:
 ```